-The university respects the rights of copyright holders, their legitimate assertions of their rights and any rules that they articulate for the use of their material.
+The university respects the rights of copyright holders, their legitimate assertions of their rights and any rules that apply for the use of their material.

-The university has individual and collective responsibility to act responsibly in providing the materials that students and faculty require.
+The university has individual and collective responsibility to act responsibly in providing the materials that the university community requires.